pygumby/learn-terraform-cloud/README.md

+> ### 🚨 My GitHub account name and domain have changed since I created this repository!
+> **When I originally created this repository, my GitHub account was `@typeduke` and my domain was `typeduke.com`.
+> These might be referenced within this repository.
+> Note that my current GitHub account is `@lkbaerenfaenger` and my current domain is `lkbaerenfaenger.com`.**

 # Terraform Cloud Getting Started Guide Example

 This is an example Terraform configuration intended for use with the [Terraform Cloud Getting Started Guide](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-sign-up).